siraat-ai-academy/feelings-unwritten/✍️ naveed-ishaque-as-ai-content-writer.md

 - 2023–2025: Moved fully into AI-powered content writing with dozens of GitHub projects

 ## 🧠 Philosophy
-> “Maybe Jamalu was never building a portfolio.
+> “Maybe Eks2 was never building a portfolio.
 > Maybe he was quietly planting seeds —
 > in the hearts of those who know that work can be gentle, and still powerful.”

 — *The Whisper Behind the Work*
 — *Not the expert.
 Just the student.*
-— *Just Jamalu.* (inner voice of Naveed)
+— *Just Eks2.* (inner voice of Naveed)
 — *Platform: Siraat AI Academy*

 ## 📬 Let’s Connect